Uj947nXmRqV2nRaWshKtHzTvckUUpD/ethernally/README.md

 * scrpy must be installed or set to system PATH (clone from: https://github.com/Genymobile/scrcpy)
 * To permanently set Android props to allow Wi-Fi adb connections at all times, it is required to have the device rooted (you can use magisk).
 * You might need an USB cable for resolving potential connectivity issues in USB debugging mode.
-If the tool asks for it, just plug it between your device and your PC
+If the tool asks for it, just plug it between your device and your PC while having USB debugging enabled.
+(To unlock the hidden Developer tools/options menu, go to Android Settings > About > Press on 'build number' 7 times.
+Then go to android settings > developer tools/options and enable USB debugging)
 </details>

 <details>